A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 - examples:
 - Google Brain (Le at al., 2012):

 	-  has 16,000 processors with 1 billion connections

--  watched 10 million YouTube videos and by itself was able to identify what a --- was despite being fed no information on distinguishing features that might help identify it
+	-  watched 10 million YouTube videos and by itself was able to identify what a ==cat== was despite being fed no information on distinguishing features that might help identify it

 - Microsoft’s Project Adam (Chilimbi et al., 2014):

 	-  has 2 billion connections, requires 30× fewer processors, but is claimed to be twice as accurate as competitors

 	-  processed ImageNet database, which has 14 million images organized into 22,000 categories

--  result: can identify dogs in images, even whether a ----- is a Pembroke or a Cardigan
+	-  result: can identify dogs in images, even whether a ==corgi== is a Pembroke or a Cardigan

 Real-World Applications:

 - Autonomous vehicle (e.g., Waymo Driver)
 - navigates using data from GPS, camera, LIDAR (laser imaging, detection, and ranging), and multiple radar sensors
-- ANN also “------” by human driver
+- ANN also “==Taught==” by human driver
 - has driven over 32 million km by itself
 - autonomous technologies increasingly available in consumer vehicles (e.g., automatic parking, collision avoidance systems, autonomous cruise control, etc.)
 - limitations:

-- [c] cannot drive on an area not yet ------
+- [c] cannot drive on an area not yet ==mapped==

 - [c] cannot detect lane markings in wet/snowy conditions